NORTH CAROLINA CHESS ASSOCIATION

 Submission of Bids

-Submission of bids for the 2018 and 2019 tournaments listed in this document should be made, by the deadline dates, to:
+Submission of bids for tournaments listed in this document should be made, by the deadline dates, to:

 This document will reside on the NCCA website and will be updated annually.
 The Board of Directors or an assigned subcommittee will determine the deadlines for submission of bids and how bids are to be submitted.
 The NCCA reserves the right to extend deadlines in the absence of a responsive bid and also to accept late bids if necessary to ensure a quality event.
 Should no bid be deemed responsive to the bid requirements or should no bid be submitted, it is incumbent upon the NCCA to host the event itself.